QRAM: A Survey and Critique: Circuit QRAM

 \subsection{Lower Bounds}

 The key point of these lower bounds is that with $N$ bits of memory in a QRACM, there are $2^N$ possible QRACM gates, depending on the values in those bits.
 However, the number of different quantum circuits is roughly exponential in the product of the number of qubits and the circuit depth, which one can see because we have a finite set of choices of gate for each qubit at each time step.
 Thus, we need $N\approx $depth$\times$width.
+This is analogous to a classic result of Shannon about classical circuits~\cite{BELL:Shannon49}.

-More precisely, we prove the following Lemma in the appendix: \begin{lemma} The set of all distinct quantum circuits on $W$ qubits of depth $D$ using $G$ gates from a fixed set of $g$ possible gates of fanin at most $k$, has size at most $2^{kG\left(\lg (\tfrac{DWg}{G\sqrt{k}})\right)}$. \end{lemma}
+More precisely, we prove the following Lemma in the appendix: \begin{lemma} The set of all distinct quantum circuits on $W$ qubits of depth $D$ using $G$ gates from a fixed set of $g$ possible gates of fanin at most $k$, has size at most $2^{\gamma G}$, where $\gamma = k \cdot \lg (\tfrac{DWg}{G\sqrt{k}})$. \end{lemma} Intuitively, one can obtain a simple non-rigorous version of the above result with the following argument.
+Suppose we have a circuit with $G$ gates, and that the gate set contains $M=2^m$ possibilities, including the identity.
+Then, there are $M^{G}= 2^{m G}$ possible circuits.
+The above argument makes this notion rigorous and general, e.g., covering cases where some gates may be multi-qubit controlled gates.

-From this the lower bound follows: \begin{theorem} For any $N$, there exists a table of size $N$ such that for any quantum circuit defined as above that implements $U_{QRACM}(T)$, the number of gates $G$ will be in $\Omega(N)$. \end{theorem} \begin{proof} There are $2^N$ different tables of size $N$, and each will require a distinct quantum operation.
-This means we require